NovaS007/NovaS007/README.md

 ## Hi there 👋

+My name is Nova.
+I am a junior at Westfield State University, majoring in mathematics and as of late, computer science.
+I am currently learning Java, Python, and R.

+Once I graduate, I would like to become a software engineer or a data scientist.

+My pronouns are: He/They

 <!--

 **NovaS007/NovaS007** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started: